BodiAugustus/dev_site_2022/README.md

 #61.
 Current setup leaves setupHooks function called many times.
 To improve removed getHooks from the _web3Api and added to the web3Api state variable to reduce function calls.

 #62.
 Reconfigured ternary operators for the hero/nav button to use requireInstall instead of web3 to prevent unneccessary importing.

+#63.
+Created useEthPrice.js to get price of ETH for app. created fetcher function to pull api data from coingecko api using useEthPrice function.
+Retrieved json data.